CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-6/plant/plant_1.md

 my_list = ["A", "B", "C", "D"]
 ```

-All of the items within the list are within square brackets and are seperated with commas.
+All of the items within the list are within square brackets and are separated with commas.

 You can also put variables in the list.